Australian Business Structures: Which Is Best for Tax and Liability?

 Does being a Sole Trader affect access to finance and investment?

 Unfortunately, yes.
-Being a Sole Trader has advantages, such as more straightforward regulatory requirements, lower setup costs, and more direct control over the business.
+Being a Sole Trader has advantages, such as simpler regulatory requirements, lower setup costs, and greater control over the business.
 But access to finance and investment is limited because of the following factors:

 • As a Sole Trader, the business is owned and operated by a single individual, which means there is no legal provision for issuing shares or equity to investors.